YahuiZhangUofT/Gender-Gap-In-Undergraduate-Economics-Course-Persistence/README.md

 The pdf version of the paper, reference file, and the RMB version of the paper are in the output file.

-The R scirpt is the script file.
+The R scirpt is in the script file.